Stock Market News Today: Unraveling the Mysteries of Profitability

 Dear Reader [Jane and Joe Six-Pack, Wake Up!], would you like to take my cookie crumble test?

-If you and your Mom and Dad have a home paid for and have no debt on it, you get a cookie – a Nabisco Vanilla Wafer.
+If you and your Mom and Dad have a home paid for and no debt, you get a cookie – a Nabisco Vanilla Wafer.
 If you and your Mom and Dad have all vehicles paid for, you get a cookie — a Nabisco Oreo, Double Stuffed.
 Now keep going!
 If the $50,000 REC Travel home for trips to Texas, LA, MS, AL, or FL is paid for, you get two cookies — all Rocky Roads, Archway Style!

-If you all were out of Wall Street in 1999 or early 2000, or before the greatest market crash in history, you get a whole lifetime supply of 5-pound bags of Nestles’ chocolate chips, and you can bake your darling Toll House Cookies — whenever you want!
+If you all were out of Wall Street in 1999 or early 2000, or before the most significant market crash in history, you get a lifetime supply of 5-pound bags of Nestles’ chocolate chips and can bake your darling Toll House Cookies — whenever you want!

-If you all are in debt up to your eyeballs, and in hock to the manipulative banking cartel, you may believe that investing in a rigged casino is the best way to get rich quick.
-However, in rigged markets, I take the position, it is better to be in cash assets, than try to play at present with the Big Boys – that is unless one has already done their own due diligence and know how to play Wall Street and the central banking cartel – knowing how to think for oneself, going against the spin of the Shills on Wall Street.
+If you are in debt up to your eyeballs and in hock to the manipulative banking cartel, you may believe that investing in a rigged casino is the best way to get rich quickly.
+However, in rigged markets, I take the position it is better to be in cash assets than try to play at present with the Big Boys – that is unless one has already done their due diligence and knows how to play Wall Street and the central banking cartel – learning how to think for oneself, going against the spin of the Shills on Wall Street.

 Jungles as Global Markets?
 Greenspan & the Boys Bake Toll House Cookies….

 Going into the Kondratievian Winter Wave Cycle, under Austrian Economics, Von Mises, Hayek, Rothbard, and the other Economically Astute Austrians, the FED discredited in their propaganda, without cookies or chips for us everyday folks to bake with.
-Placing the FED’s hands in your pocket or purse is the Federal Re$erve definition of “inconsequential.”
+Placing the FED’s hands in your pocket or purse is the Federal Reserve’s definition of “inconsequential.”
 Mr Greenspan and his Boys bake global economies.
-Sometimes, like in Argentina and Turkey, they burn the cookies pretty badly.
-The elements of spin-ministering that come from the mouths of the other Bad Boys is so hilariously funny that it is frightening knowing these cooks are in the kitchen and that these Bad Boys are appointed, not elected by Main Street America.
+Sometimes, like in Argentina and Turkey, they burn the cookies severely.
+The elements of spin-ministering that come from the mouths of the other Bad Boys are so hilariously funny that it is frightening knowing these cooks are in the kitchen and that these Bad Boys are appointed, not elected, by Main Street America.

 Inconsequential?

 Perhaps that’s the way the Boys at the FED view it.
 The FED Boys are in the Jungle.
 Mr Darwin will prove the fittest to survive.
 The only thing is, there is no electricity in the Jungle, nor any Oven, to bake cookies and rig markets.
 If it’s a gas oven, the combination of no gas and no electricity may shoot Ponzi in the foot with that Colt .45.
 If Ponzi misses and shoots his Gonads, Zoologically speaking, we suspect they will define their poor aim at targeting select markets to rig and control as being more consequential, than inconsequential.
-If so, that would not be a non-sequitur, would it not?
+If so, would that not be a non-sequitur?
 Have Latin, Will Travel!

 Dénouement and Wrap this Thing Up with a Petty Bow